Taylor Walls Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in the league.

-- The Braves have a 3.61 team ERA that ranks second across all league pitching staffs.
+- The Braves have the second-ranked team ERA across all MLB pitching staffs (3.57).

-- The Braves give up the sixth-fewest home runs in baseball (91 total, one per game).
+- Braves pitchers combine to allow 91 home runs (one per game), the sixth-fewest in baseball.

-- His last appearance was on Sunday against the Miami Marlins, when the right-hander tossed 6 2/3 innings, surrendering two earned runs while allowing six hits.
+- His last time out was on Monday against the Cleveland Guardians, when the right-hander threw 6 2/3 innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.